janosgyerik/articles/hacking-contest-lessons/level4.md

 EGG=$(printf '\xeb\x1f\x5e\x89\x76\x08\x31\xc0\x88\x46\x07\x89\x46\x0c\xb0\x0b\x89\xf3\x8d\x4e\x08\x8d\x56\x0c\xcd\x80\x31\xdb\x89\xd8\x40\xcd\x80\xe8\xdc\xff\xff\xff/bin/sh')
 ```
 Next,
-we need to find the location of the return address.
+we need to find the exact location of the return address.
 The content of the stack will look something like this when we are inside `fun`:
 ```
 0x0000      content of the local variable buf (1024 bytes) 0x0400+?    the return address
 ```
-That is, the return address is somewhere soon after the end of the buffer.
+That is, the return address is somewhere soon after the end of `buf`.
 We can find the right position using `gdb`.
 When we overwrite the return address with something invalid,
 `gdb` will print the address it could not jump to.